-Zeb IT Service Private Ltd., (hereinafter referred to as “Company” or “Zebpay”, which term shall refer to and include its owners, directors, investors, employees or other related parties) is a private limited company incorporated under the laws of India and having its registered office at, B-10, Siddhi Vinayak Business Tower, S. G. Highway, Makaraba, Ahmedabad 380051, Gujarat, India.
+Zeb IT Service Ltd., (hereinafter referred to as “Company” or “Zebpay”, which term shall refer to and include its owners, directors, investors, employees or other related parties) is a public limited company incorporated under the laws of India and having its registered office at, B-10, Siddhi Vinayak Business Tower, S. G. Highway, Makaraba, Ahmedabad 380051, Gujarat, India.
 Persons availing of the any services from Zebpay, or engaging in any transactions on any digital/non digital platform provided or operated by Zebpay, directly or indirectly, are referred to herein, as “Users”.

 This is an agreement between Zebpay and User, which is binding on the User.
 All Users are required to comply with the terms of this agreement at all times, and any instance of non-compliance will result in the termination of such User’s accounts on the Zebpay platform, and in appropriate reporting of the circumstances of such non-compliance and such termination to the relevant statutory authorities.
 Integrity, honesty and ethical business practices are some of the core values of Zebpay, and Zebpay strongly condemns any and all activities related to terrorism, money laundering, and all other unlawful actions.
 In order to prevent misuse of the services provided on the Zebpay platform, Users are required to strictly comply with the terms contained herein, which forms part and parcel of the User Terms of Service.
 Terms not defined herein shall carry the same meaning as in the User Agreement, and in the absence thereof, to general usage and parlance.